Aqueous film-forming foam (AFFF)

 fire extinguisher

-Aqueous film-forming foam (AFFF) is a type of foam used to fight liquid-fueled fires.
-Fire departments use AFFF to fight liquid-based fires (i.e., those started by oil, gasoline, or other flammable liquids).
+Aqueous film-forming foam (AFFF) is a type of foam that fire departments use to fight liquid-based fires (those started by oil, gasoline, or other flammable liquids).
+AFFF is highly concerning because it contains PFAS (per- and polyfluoroalkyl substances).
+PFAS are toxic chemicals known to negatively impact human health and the environment.

-What are the dangers of AFFF?
+What are the risks of AFFF?

 It is estimated that nearly all Americans have some amount of PFAS in their blood.
+Learn more about how to reduce your exposure to PFAS.

 • Putting fires out.